techb/ValheimBackupy/README.md

 # ValheimBackupy
 Python script to backup your worlds from the dedicated cloud gaming servers g-portal.com.
-Utilizes a cronjob to backup your files at a specified tame every day.
+Utilizes a cronjob to backup your files at a specified time every day.

 ## Install
 - Visit https://github.com/techb/ValheimBackupy